AdrianLuzniak/AdrianLuzniak/README.md

 Support | Technical Assistance Consultant
 -----------------------------------------

-Since 2023, I have been honing my skills in Python programming and version control systems.
+Since 2023, I have been developing my skills in Python programming and version control systems.
 I also have experience working with Linux, SQL, and upgrading ERP software on client systems.
 My goal is to specialize in process automation.
 As part of my professional development, I plan to master Ansible, Bash, Docker, and further advance my Linux administration expertise.

 * 🌍  I'm based in Wrocław, Poland
 * ✉️  You can contact me at [adrian.luzniak98@gmail.com](mailto:adrian.luzniak98@gmail.com)